whentojump/onboarding-task-2025/README.md

-> [!CAUTION]
->
-> For students working on their onboarding task: this document is outdated.
-> You are safe to go when this message is gone.
-If you've reached this step
-> and are still seeing this message, please email Wentao.
-Sorry for the
-> inconvenience!

 Tested with a clean Debian bookworm 64-bit VM.

+In principle, the distro, version and using a physical or virtual machine should not make too much difference.
-One notable requirement is Python needs to be relatively new so that it supports `match` statement, composite type hints etc. Python 3.10.12 is known to work.
+One notable requirement though is Python needs to be relatively new so that it supports `match` statement, composite type hints etc. Python 3.10.12 is known to work.